lancedb/cocoindex-lancedb-demo/README.md

 they prepared), and you want to persist the data to a multimodal storage engine.
 In this scenario, you typically don't begin with huge amounts of data.
 You accumulate data over time, as users add their creations.
-And the volume/velocity of the data aren't staggeringly high -- at times, there's ony a trickle of data coming in, but at other times, you may observe larger volumes coming in at a higher velocity than normal.
+And the volume/velocity of the data aren't staggeringly high -- at times, there's only a trickle of data coming in, but at other times, you may observe larger volumes coming in at a higher velocity than normal.

 For scenarios like this, incremental processing is an efficient technique that processes only new